Barkha/apache-pinot-workshops/GettingStartedBatch/README.md

 In this workshop, we will be completing three challenges.
 Each challenge needs to be completed for the next one to wrok, since they build upon each other.

 ### 1 - Run Pinot locally on Docker
-If you do not have Docker Desktop installed, complete the prerequisit.
+If you do not have Docker Desktop installed, complete the prerequisite.
 If you do have Docker Desktop intalled, make sure it's running before moving on to the next steps.

 #### 1.1 Pull the docker Image
 Use the following command from a command line to pull the docker image: